REQUIREMENTS: 60 Credit Hours

-The program requires the student to take 24 hours of Bible and Theology, and 36 hours of Christian Ministry courses.
-Five specialized classes including the supervised practicum are part of the Christian Ministry courses.
-Six hours of electives offered in either counselling or educational ministries add to the diversity of the program.
-Other courses are designed to help the student understand the theological, psychological, spiritual, and ethical contexts in which they will serve.
+The Master of Arts in Student Development major prepares students for work in various student service positions, admissions, or counselling in a college, university, or seminary.
+The degree requirement is 60 credit hours with five specialized classes, including the supervised practicum, to help students focus on issues faced by today's students in higher education.
+Six hours of electives offered in counselling or educational ministries (courses such as leadership and administration) add to the diversity of the program.
+Additional courses are designed to help the student understand the theological, psychological, spiritual, and ethical contexts in which they serve.

-The courses are available in modular and online formats.
-The entire program can be taken through online and modular classes.
-Students take more than half of their courses online and come to campus for three summers for two and three-week intensive modules.
-In this way the program can be completed in three years (six semesters of online courses part-time and three summers part-time).
+Students may take half of their courses online and come to campus for three summers for three-week intensive modules.
+In this way the program can be completed in three years (six semesters of online courses and three summers of module courses).

 Two different formats are available for study.
 On-campus study in Otterburne or an innovative Distance Education format that includes online, module, and interactive distance education courses.